 Planning usability evaluations

 Understanding specific targets for these usability goals also helps plan usability evaluation.
 The testing techniques selected may vary, depending on which of the characteristics you are most interested in.
 Some can be tested with early prototypes or even paper mockups, but others require working software or very high fidelity prototypes.

 In planning usability evaluations, be sure that the most important characteristics are included, and tested in a realistic way.
-For example, if efficiency is the most important characteristic,

 Usability and user-centered design are iterative.
 The work proceeds in a cycle of hypothesis and evaluation, with a picture of users and design solutions to meet their needs building in richness and completeness with each iteration.
 The five Es (effective, efficient, engaging, error tolerant, easy to learn) provide the practitioner with a set of characteristics which can be used to organize and analyze information from users.
 They offer trace-ability from initial information-gathering through requirements setting and finally in evaluation.
 This might allow the understanding of the specific needs around each characteristic to grow, or be an opportunity to confirm whether the user requirements were chosen correctly in the early stages of the project.
 In either case, they let you go beyond "ease of use" in a practical way and help make it easier to make products more usable.